zak-45/WLEDAudioSync-Chataigne-Module/README.md

 - Should Work on any OS where Chataigne run ( Win/Mac/Linux/Pi ).

-- You only need to have WLED Sound Reactive version installed.
+- On your ESP8266/ESP32 you only need to have WLED Sound Reactive version installed.
   No Hardware( micro: analog or digital) required.

 - Use UDP Multicast, so your LED strip can be anywhere.